denismilovanov/PostgresqlDeployerGUI/README.md

 ### Intro

 PostgresqlDeployerGUI provides you web interface that simplifies deployment of PostgreSQL schema.

-Consider single PostgreSQL database.
-Suppose that we are to deploy some schema changes.
+Single database only, you can not deploy schema on two or more databases with sync commit.

-There are several approaches.
+Generally speaking there are several approaches to schema deployment.

 Popular approach is to use migrations.
 You take your favorite migration tool built in your framework, write 'up' code, write 'down' code, and you are done.
-Advantages are obvious: one after you can deploy schema changes to any machine (local, staging, production) very easily.
+Advantages are obvious: one after you can deploy schema changes on any machine (local, staging, production) very easily.

 But I see 2 problems here: